Enercon's products are designed to provide peace of mind

-We have helped major insurance companies, hospitals, and IT giants such as Microsoft and Facebook, protect their data centers from power outages while increasing energy efficiencies.
+Enercon has extensive experience in supplying standby power packages and power generation systems for data center backup, as well as providing engineering, design, and fabrication services.
+We have helped major insurance companies, hospitals, and IT giants, such as Microsoft and Facebook, protect their data centers from power outages while increasing energy efficiencies.

 Location: Bloomington, IL